fstpackage/fst/cran-comments.md

 There were no ERRORs or WARNINGs.

-On r-devel-linux-x86_64-fedora-gcc there is a note:
+On CRAN r-devel-linux-x86_64-fedora-gcc there is a note:
    'installed size is 6.8Mb'.
-   The install size on different platforms vary significantly; from 1.42 MB (windows 10) to 6.8 MB on fedora and only on fedora is the size larger than 5 MB.
+The install size on different platforms varies significantly; from 1.42 MB (windows 10) to 6.8 MB on fedora (only the fedora build reports a size larger than 5 MB).

 ## Downstream dependencies